jeffwongqy/Fake-News-Detection-Using-Transformer-Based-DL/README.md

 - Sequences shorter than the maximum length are padded with zeros at the end.
 - Longer sequences are truncated to fit the defined length.

-6. Label Encoding
+6. Train-Test Split: The dataset is divided into training and testing sets:
+- 80% of the data is used for training, and 20% is reserved for testing.
+- A fixed random state ensures reproducibility.

-Since class labels are categorical, label encoding is applied to convert both TRUE and FALSE labels into numerical values.
+9. Label Encoding: Since class labels are categorical, label encoding is applied to convert both TRUE and FALSE labels into numerical values.
 The encoder is then fitted on the training labels and applied to the test labels to prevent data leakage.